The orbital stability of the periodic traveling wave solutions to the defocusing complex modified Korteweg-de Vries equation

-Using this Lemma, we conclude that in $\sigma_{L}$, only $\xi$ for which $\Omega^2=0$ could lead to $K_{3}=0$. $K_{3}$ has different fixed signs on the different components of $\sigma_{L}$.
-Since $\hat{H}_{3}$ is not a Lyapunov function.
-Thus we need to use the higher-order conserved quantities to generate a Lyapunov function.
+Using Lemma 1, we conclude that in $\sigma_{L}$, only $\xi$ for which $\Omega^2=0$ could lead to $K_{3}=0$. $K_{3}$ has different fixed signs on the different components of $\sigma_{L}$.
+Since $\hat{H}_{3}$ is not a Lyapunov functional, we need to use the higher-order conserved quantities to generate a Lyapunov functional.
 Linearizing the $n$-th equation about the equilibrium solution $(\hat{p}, \hat{l})$, one obtains

 where $\mathcal{L}_{n}$ is the Hessian of $\hat{H}_{n}$ evaluated at the stationary solution.

 Using the squared-eigenfunction connection with separation of variables gives

 where $\Omega_{n}$ is defined through